 - For coding interviews, consider CodeTogether, Floobits or CodeInterview.
 Guests can join without an account, using only the browser.

-If you tried the solutions but did not like any of them, consider testing “modern” screen sharing solutions such as CoScreen.
+If you tried the solutions but did not like any of them, consider testing “modern” screen sharing solutions such as CoScreen or POP.
 They allow multiple participants to share one or more individual windows in parallel, in any direction, and show the cursor of the other participants.

 Do you know other collaborative code editors I have overlooked?
 Let me know in the comments!